Incentive-based, instructed, and social observational extinction of avoidance: Fear-opposite actions and their influence on fear extinction

 US expectancy rating

-US expectancy rating of stimuli.
+US expectancy rating of the CS stimuli.

-US intensity rating.
+US intensity rating

 Patient-Reported Outcomes Measurement Information System (PROMIS)